 APA format is different from MLA!
 If, in any section of a written paper, you give information that comes from your textbook or other written source, you must use in-text citations in the APA format.
 Sources, which are cited in the text, must also be referenced at the end of the paper on your References page.
-You will need to look up the APA guidelines so you know how to write correctly in APA format.
-Purdue owl-need-to-look-up-the-APA guidelines.
+You will need to look up the APA guidelines so you know how to write correctly in APA format. <a href="Purdue-owl-need-to-purdue-owl-need-to

 ▶ Hospitality House Visit and Paper: You will visit the Hospitality House in Mt.
 Pleasant, Texas, at a specified time.
 You will write a reaction paper after your visit.
 Additional information is found in the "Major Projects" link on our Blackboard home page.
 You will find the dates for the required visit and due dates for the written paper on your course calendar.
 Students living more than 100 miles from Mt.
 Pleasant will need to discuss with me an alternative assignment regarding mental illness.
 This needs to be discussed with me within 1 week of the beginning of the course.
 If you are under 18 years of age, you will need to get a parental consent form in order for you to attend.
 This consent form is found in the link for this assignment in Blackboard.
 Please contact me about this at least 1 week before our scheduled tour.
 This assignment will be graded using a rubric, which can be found in the link for this assignment in Blackboard.
+If we are unable to visit the Hospitality House, an alternative REFLECTION PAPER will replace this assignment.